Ringmaster (circus): Costume and attire

-The traditional ringmaster costume consists of a bright tailcoat, often red with gold trim and with a waistcoat and a black top hat; occasionally with a bow tie, cravat, or stock tie.
-The outfit is designed to look as an 18th-century gentleman's riding habit, and often includes a whip, a relic of when the ringmaster directed the performance, not as an announcer and host, but as director of the many equestrian acts.
+The traditional ringmaster costume of today consists of a black top hat, a bright tailcoat which is often red with gold trim, a waistcoat over a white shirt, breeches, and riding boots; occasionally with a bow tie, cravat, or stock tie.
+The outfit is designed to look as a riding habit from the 18th and early 19th centuries, and often includes a whip, a relic of when the ringmaster directed the performance; not as an announcer and host, but as director of the many equestrian acts.
 It is generally accepted that this costume was first adopted by George Claude Lockhart on the orders of Bertram Mills in 1928, when Lockhart worked as ringmaster for his circus at Olympia, London.
 A female circus leader is known as a ringmistress, and often wears a black skirt or leggings with knee-high black boots, and either the same style topcoat and tails as a ringmaster or a red blouse.

 In non-English speaking countries, the ring master is known by different titles.
-In France, he is called "Monsieur Loyal" after the Anselme-Pierre Loyal (1753-1826), one of the first renowned circus personalities.
+In France, he is called "Monsieur Loyal" after the Anselme-Pierre Loyal (1753–1826), one of the first renowned circus personalities.

+Around Europe and particularly in America the original Ringmaster military costume is still used, harking back to the Royal Dragoons military uniform of Newcastle-under-Lyme born Philip Astley the "Father of Modern Circus and Original Ringmaster", this look was further promoted by the release of the film "The Greatest Showman", which is very loosely based on the life of PT Barnum.